Online learning is on the rise. Even before the pandemic, the online education market is expected to reach $350 by 2025.

 The platform also offers a wide range of tools for membership sites.
 You can connect with customers through live chat and create on-off posts for your audience.

 Another selling point of Podia is it allows you to migrate information from an external source to your platform for free.
-Thus, if you have an account with Teachable or other platforms, making the switch to Podia gets so much easier.
+Thus, if you have an account with Teachable or other platforms, switching to Podia gets much easier.

 Moreover, Podia offers a full membership site model integration that Teachable lacks.